chemdesign-accl/BMPs/README.md

-# BMPNNs
+# BMPs

-**BMPNNs** is a modular Graph Neural Network (GNN) framework designed for molecular property prediction built on the Metalayer framework (Battaglia et. al., 2018).
+**BMPs** is a modular Graph Neural Network (GNN) framework designed for molecular property prediction built on the Metalayer framework (Battaglia et. al., 2018).
 It supports multiple node-block models having in common a bidirectional message-passing.
 Options include attention mechanism applied to the message (similar to GAT), convolutional normalization, skip or include raw nodes connections.